kwelch/babel-plugin-captains-log/README.md

 ## Options

 ### Methods

-This option provides control over which console statments are adjusted.
+This option provides control over which console statements are adjusted.
 Methods is set within your `.babelrc` as an array.

 **Default**: `["debug", "error", "exception", "info", "log", "warn"]`